HarperDB/documentation/docs/technical-details/reference/storage-algorithm.md

+---
+title: Storage Algorithm
+---

 # Storage Algorithm

-The Harper storage algorithm is fundamental to the Harper core functionality, enabling the [Dynamic Schema](dynamic-schema.md) and all other user-facing functionality.
+The Harper storage algorithm is fundamental to the Harper core functionality, enabling the [Dynamic Schema](dynamic-schema) and all other user-facing functionality.
 Harper is built on top of Lightning Memory-Mapped Database (LMDB), a key-value store offering industry leading performance and functionality, which allows for our storage algorithm to store data in tables as rows/objects.
 This document will provide additional details on how data is stored within Harper.

 ## Query Language Agnostic